 The Corporation is conducting an exploration program over a large number of prospects contained within its mining and prospecting licences which cover the bulk of the Tati greenstone belt in Botswana.
-In addition to the mining and prospecting licences described above under "Mupane Property", the Corporation acquired the rights to the NLE Properties during 2012, as described above under "General Development of the Business - Acquisition of NLE".
+In addition to the mining and prospecting licences described above under "Mupane Property", the Corporation acquired the rights to several prospecting licences in the Tati Greenstone Belt in Botswana (the "NLE Properties") located near to the Mupane Property when it completed the acquisition of all the issued and outstanding shares of Northern Lights Exploration Pty. ("NLE") on April 10, 2012 pursuant to a share purchase agreement dated July 27, 2011, as amended (the "NLE Agreement").